Taught course

 Course content

-This MSc is only available to non-residents of the UK who wish to study via distance learning.
+This MSc is only available to non-residents of the UK who wish to study via online learning.

 The taught content of this MSc is identical to the taught content we provide when training qualified professional Clinical Psychologists in the UK who wish to specialise in Clinical Neuropsychology.
-The course therefore delivers an authentic reflection of clinical practice and clinical training.
-You will learn about a range of neuropsychological disorders and pathologies as well as focusing on principles of assessment, treatment, and rehabilitation.
-The course will also develop your knowledge of anatomy, brain function and techniques employed to study the human brain.
+The programme therefore delivers an authentic reflection of clinical practice and clinical training.
+You will learn about a range of neuropsychological disorders and pathologies as well as focusing on principles of assessment, formulation, and rehabilitation.
+The course will also develop your knowledge of neuroanatomy, brain function and techniques employed to study the human brain.

-The programme includes a clinical dissertation in which students will study material drawn from existing clinical cases and consider diagnoses, formulation, treatment, and patient management.
+The programme includes a clinical dissertation in which students will study material drawn from existing clinical cases and consider diagnoses, formulation and rehabilitation.
 The dissertation includes 1:1 career mentoring, further training in clinical assessment and consideration of cultural differences in the principles of assessment and treatment.
 This degree supports part time study (over two years) for international students.

 Information for international students